-- Citizens / consumers - Private companies (energy providers, ESCOs, grid operators, etc.) - Social enterprises (other cooperatives and non-profits, etc.) - Public entities (municipalities, regional authorities, RE authorities and associations etc.)
+- Citizens / consumers - Private companies (energy providers, ESCOs, grid operators, etc.) - Social enterprises (other cooperatives and non-profits, etc.) - Public entities (municipalities, regional authorities, RE authorities and associations etc.) - Workers and employees - Financial institutions, banks and investors

-- Workers and employees - Financial institutions, banks and investors - Policy Makers at the local, national and international levels
+• Policy Makers at the local, national and international levels

-Specifically, within the context of BECoop the services will be provided for the pilot regions cases as these will be defined by the pilot partners.
-Originally it was envisaged that four scenarios will be tested:
+Specifically, within the context of BECoop the services have been provided to the pilot cases as these were defined by the pilot partners.
+Originally it was envisaged that four scenarios tested:

-- Expansion of activities to bioenergy heating for an existing and established RESCoop active already in other RES - Expand the biomass supply chain Extend the activities to bioenergy production for an existing bioenergy community that focuses on the production of pellets - Development of a new RESCoop on bioenergy heating with the initiative of citizens and local government - Development of a new RESCoop community in a rural area in cooperation with existing bioenergy community through a shared production and consumption model
+- Expansion of activities to bioenergy heating for an existing and established RESCoop active already in other RES. - Expand the biomass supply chain Extend the activities to bioenergy production for an existing bioenergy community that focuses on the production of pellets. - Development of a new RESCoop on bioenergy heating with the initiative of citizens and local government. - Development of a new RESCoop community in a rural area in cooperation with existing bioenergy community through a shared production and consumption model.

-4.1 Investment planning
+4.3 Investment planning